TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-P2SConnectivity-tsg/content-link-to-scenario-wrong-hub-17.md

 # Link to scenario wrong HUB

-If the client is experiencing redirection to an unexpected HUB, this is likely to be an issue with the client?s LDNS mapping.
+If the client is experiencing redirection to an unexpected HUB, this is likely to be an issue with the client's LDNS mapping.

-Please go ahead with scenario ?Client is getting redirected to incorrect HUB? first, since we need to fix client?s redirection to wrong HUB before debugging pure P2S connectivity.
+Please go ahead with scenario *Client is getting redirected to incorrect HUB* first, since we need to fix client's redirection to wrong HUB before debugging pure P2S connectivity.